pamelac21/Just-Tech-News/README.md

 Create the `Post` model.
 Define the Post data model to declare the columns, data types, and validation.
 Define model associations.
 Declare the model’s relationships and the foreign key references.
 Create API routes for the Post model.
 Use RESTful APIs to allow the resources for the database to be accessible.

+Create the Vote model.
+We’ll create the Vote model that will hold data connecting the User and Post models and create the relationship between them.
+Create PUT route for voting on a post.
+We’ll create a route that updates a post by adding a vote to it.
+Update GET routes to include votes.
+We’ll edit some of the queries to include data for related votes.
+Refactor messy code.
+Some of the routes may look a little busy after adding this new code, so let’s use a Sequelize feature to clean it up.
+(Before we can create or update any routes to include vote data, we need to create the Vote model to hold data connecting the User and Post models.
+Once we’ve created this model, we should first create a route to update a post by adding a vote to it.
+Then we can update the GET routes to return the vote data.
+Finally, we’ll use a Sequelize feature to clean up the code.)